WyattBlue/auto-editor/README.md

 ## New in 20w34a
 * Auto-Editor detects the video codec correctly in more situations.
-* Auto-Editor uses the inputs video and audiobitrate's as the default instead of an arbitrary value.
+* Auto-Editor uses the inputs video and audio bitrate's as the default instead of an arbitrary value.
+* The ending screen now shows how many cuts it made.

 [See the Changelog](https://github.com/WyattBlue/auto-editor/blob/master/resources/CHANGELOG.md) for all the differences between releases.